How to Take Care of a Gecko

 An ideal pet choice for individuals who are allergic to animals with feathers or fur, as well as reptile enthusiasts is a Gecko.

 When you are learning how to take care of your new pet, the most important fact to understand is that your pet’s needs will depend on its breed as well as its unique characteristics as an individual.
 For example, the specific needs of a leopard gecko will be different from those of a crested , house , or leopard gecko.
 However, there are a few key aspects of care that are common to any type.

 Here are the basics of gecko care to get you started.

 When shopping for a pet gecko, look for captive-bred specimens that are in good health.
 Healthy geckos have plump tails and bright eyes, with vivid coloring and apparent alertness.
 Avoid any geckos that look dull or inactive, and don’t buy a gecko that has been kept in the same cage with any sick reptile.

-2. Know how to handle your gecko.
+2. Know how to handle your reptile.

 3. Arrange your gecko’s home based on the needs of its breed.

-4. Understand how to feed your pet gecko.
+4. Understand how to feed your pet.

 Your Pet will most likely eat primarily crickets or mealworms, which you can purchase at a pet store.
 You can also offer waxworms as a special treat.
 Typically, they eat only one or two crickets or a few mealworms each day.
 Before feeding the crickets or mealworms to your pet, you can dip them into a vitamin powder made for pet.
 In the wild, geckos have a more varied diet, and the vitamin powder helps to fill in the nutritional gaps.